samayp42/MapMind/README.md

 ## 🙏 Acknowledgments
 - OpenStreetMap for POI data
 - Google Gemini AI for analysis
-- Mapbox for map visualization
+- Maptiler for map visualization
 ## 📞 Support
-For support, email support@mapmind.com or join our Discord channel.

 Made with ❤️ by Samay Patel
  ```